Skip to main content

 Prototyping APIs

-Design your ideal API before backend implementation.
+Design before backend implements.

-Scenario: New Feature - Friend System
+Friend System

 // GET /api/friends